swarren1214/webudget2025/docs/Deployment & Operations Guide.md

 ### **Viewing Logs**

+The application produces structured JSON logs for all operations, which is ideal for production monitoring systems.
+For local development, logs are automatically "pretty-printed" for readability.

-To view the real-time logs from a running container (essential for troubleshooting):
+To view the real-time logs from a running container:

 ```bash
 # Follow the logs from the API server